-The Broad Institute of MIT and Harvard and Brigham and Women’s Hospital are pleased to announce a new fellowship opportunity.
-The Sperling Family Fellowship in Precision Healthcare will leverage the strengths of two world-renowned institutions – the superb clinical care, expert bioinformatics, and rich data sources of Brigham and Women's Hospital, and the basic science, computational, and genomics sophistication of the Broad Institute – to advance a translational research project with the potential to transform how we care for patients.
+The Broad Institute of MIT and Harvard (Broad Institute) and the Brigham and Women’s Hospital (BWH) Program in Precision Medicine are pleased to join together for the Sperling Family Fellowship in Precision Healthcare.
+The purpose of this funding program is to provide resources for innovative projects with the goal of leveraging the strengths of two world-renowned institutions – the superb clinical care, expert bioinformatics, and rich data sources of BWH, and the basic science, computational, and genomics sophistication of the Broad Institute – to advance a translational research project with the potential to transform how we care for patients.

-Senior postdoctoral fellows or faculty in their first two years of appointment are eligible to apply for one year of funding (with the ability to apply for a second year).
+Eligible applicants may apply for one year of funding with the ability to apply for a second year.
 Applicants are expected to develop a proposal that addresses a clinically relevant problem that is best addressed with the data, methods and technologies at the Broad Institute.
-The successful recipient will be afforded appropriate space and support at the Broad Institute and BWH during the fellowship.

 The call for proposals for the next application cycle will be announced at a later date.

 Questions regarding the Sperling Family Fellowship may be emailed to firstname.lastname@example.org.